atmoswing/atmoswing-user-manual/docs/app-forecaster/preferences.rst

 Different directories must be specified for operational forecasting:

 * Directory containing the parameters files: contains the :ref:`xml parameters files (defining by the method parameters)<parameters-file-forecaster>`
-* Directory containing the predictand DB: contains the :ref:`xNetCDF file generated from the predictand data<predictand-db>`.
+* Directory containing the predictand DB: contains the :ref:`NetCDF file generated from the predictand data<predictand-db>`.
 * Directory containing the archive predictors: predictor describing the candidate situations (for example :ref:`reanalyses<reanalyses>`).
 * Directory to save downloaded real-time predictors: the operational NWP model outputs.
 Subdirectories are automatically created for each date according to a year/month/day structure.
 * Directory to save the forecast outputs (NetCDF): location where the results are stored.
 Subdirectories are also generated for each date.